-A common delusion regarding cloud migration is that it will be a single trip without any downtime.
-However, the truth is that the method of data migration to the cloud must happen step by step.
-An effective migration must feel as seamless as possible to the enterprise so that the normal workflow isn’t interrupted and downtime is minimized.
+A common misconception about cloud migration is that it is a single trip.
+However, the truth is that for achieving best results data migration to any cloud is a journey that must happen step-by-step.
+Even so, an effective migration must feel as seamless as possible to the enterprise so that the normal workflow isn’t interrupted and downtime is minimized.
+Here’s how-

 Step 1 – Migrate Prevailing Data

 But copying the raw data is just a part of this initial migration.
-Finally, to carry on to the next step, the point in time of the exported snapshot should be marked, and it should be used when setting up a continuing replication mechanism.
+Next, the point in time of the exported snapshot has to be marked and used when setting up a continuing replication mechanism.

-After the first snapshot of your on-premises database is exported and copied to your GCP storage, the next stage would be to set up a real-time replication process.
-Every operation needs to capture changes to the data and its schema, and then those changes should be applied to the GCP database Application.
+After the snapshot of your on-premises database is exported and copied to your GCP storage, the next stage would be to set up a real-time replication process.
+Every operation needs to capture changes to the data and its schema, and then those changes are to be applied to the GCP database application.

-As soon as the foundation level is secured, you could proceed with migrating the rest of your set-up components one after another.
+As soon as the foundation level is secured, proceed with migrating the rest of your set-up components one after another.

 Step 3 – Migrate Your Legacy Data Applications

-Migrating your legacy data application might bring more technical challenges as you might notice that certain queries need to be modified or rewritten or the data model might need a change in order to fully use the performance benefits of your GCP migration.
-In a few instances, it might need a Lift-shift or even a Re-platform approach.
+Migrating your legacy data application might bring more technical challenges.
+You might notice that certain queries need to be modified or rewritten or the data model might need a change in order to fully leverage the performance benefits of your GCP migration.
+In a few instances, it might need a Lift-shift approach, or even a re-platform approach.

-Now, you can gradually move to production roll-out using strategies like Blue-Green strategy or the Canary deployment strategy to ensure that if there is any problem, you can easily rollback.
+Now, you can gradually move to production roll-out using strategies such as Blue-Green strategy or the Canary deployment strategy.
+This ensures that if any problem arises, you can rollback easily and securely.

-- Save time & Resources: The lift-and-shift approach allowed by GCP helps a lot in case of minimal architecture changes.
+- Saves time & resources: The lift-and-shift approach allowed by GCP helps considerably in case of minimal architecture changes.

-- Flexibility to Change: The extended support that GCP brings from Google and its network of partners, can help you modernize any traditional, on-premises applications.
-It becomes really easy to rearrange, rearchitect, or re-platform such applications in the form of a group of microservices running on the Google Cloud.
+- Flexibility to change: The extended support that GCP brings from Google and its network of partners, can help you modernize any traditional, on-premises applications.
+It simplifies the processes of rearranging, re-architecting, or re-platforming such applications in the form of a group of microservices running on the Google Cloud.

-- Hybrid-friendly: GCP brings in hybrid-friendly design.
-It helps you to take advantage of the scalability and security of the cloud and at the same time, it takes care of the infrastructure on-premises.
+- Hybrid-friendly: GCP brings in hybrid-friendly design to help you to take advantage of the scalability and security of the cloud, while maintaining the infrastructure on-premises.

-- High Security: Google ensures that all your data are highly secured by putting in the best efforts in terms of security.
+- High security: Google ensures that all of your data are highly secured by providing the best in terms of cloud security.

-If you’re planning to migrate your database to Google Cloud Platform, Niveus Solutions can help you out with the best services.
-Being a partner of Google, our architects can recommend the best migration approach that will fit the needs of your organization and can help you to migrate from any environment to Google Cloud Platform.
+If you’re planning to migrate your database to Google Cloud Platform, Niveus Solutions can help you do it seamlessly.
+Being a premier partner with Google, our architects can recommend the best migration approach that will fit the needs of your organization and can help you to migrate from any environment to Google Cloud Platform.